 In 2024, Ash Wednesday falls on 14 February, with Easter Sunday on 31 March 2024.

 There are many customs and traditions associated with Lent.

 To show our concern for God’s creation and the impact of global warming and climate change, we can mark Lent with a Carbon Fast, starting on Ash Wednesday.

 Earth Hour 2024 is scheduled for 8:30 to 9:30 pm on Saturday 23 March 2024.

 Earth Hour is an annual event organised by the World Wildlife Fund (WWF), when people and organisations all over the world switch off their lights for one hour.

-For the latest news, contact the Head of Environment and Sustainability, who produces a regular newsletter, issued to parish representatives and Parish Environmental Champions.
+For the latest news, contact the Head of Environment and Sustainability.